MarketingFebruary 23, 2026

 This might sound boring, but before you can start marketing your startup you need to do some groundwork to ensure you’re doing the right things.
 As minimums, I would strongly urge you to:

 • Create a user persona or avatar.
-Understanding your target market is one of the most critical things you'll need to grasp if you're going to make a success of your startup, not just now but in future too.
+Understanding your target market is one of the most critical things you’ll need to grasp if you’re going to make a success of your startup, not just now but in future too.
 At this early stage, doing the work of sketching out a proper persona or avatar will really help you to nail the messaging you can use to speak to them, as well as giving you some insights into where to find your users.
 You can grab a template for a user avatar here.
+For research use Gemini, which I personally find to be the best LLM for structured content like this — plus its deep integration with Google gives it the best research tool in the AI market, in my opinion.
+But any of the top LLMs will also do a good job.

 • Understand the adoption curve.
 The way people find and sign up for any given product is usually the same: it starts off with a small number of technically savvy enthusiasts who are curious about the product and willing to invest time in trying it out, before the userbase grows through progressive levels of risk tolerance and excitement.
 At this early stage you’re targeting the first tranche of the curve (see below) — the Innovators — with the goal of getting them to attract the early adopters.